, ,

 Cultural fit (or not)

 When companies decide to outsource part of their activities, this will require serious preparation.
-They invest time and effort in a sourcing strategy with considerations on what should or should not be outsourced.
-There is attention to the scope (involving one or more vendors) and a business case will identify at least the financial benefits.
+They invest time and effort in a sourcing strategy, considering what should or should not be outsourced.
+There is attention to the scope (involving one or more vendors), and a business case will identify at least the financial benefits.

 What is culture?

 Various authors have written great things on this topic.
-On books discussing the international differences in culture, I think The Culture Map by Erin Meyer is second to none.
-From my own experience I have some (anonymized) examples:
+I think The Culture Map by Erin Meyer is second to none in books discussing international cultural differences.
+From my own experience, I have some (anonymized) examples:

-• In the collaboration between two departments within a ministry there was an ongoing stream of conflicts and escalations.
-Quite regularly I found myself in contact with management of both departments.
-One department consistently pointed out the need to comply with European tender processes and to make sure the governance was in accordance with a pre-agreed RACI-matrix.
+In the collaboration between two departments within a ministry there was an ongoing stream of conflicts and escalations.
+Quite regularly, I found myself in contact with the management of both departments.
+One department consistently noted the need to comply with European tender processes and ensure the governance followed a pre-agreed RACI matrix.
 The other department struggled to accept the continuous delays in achieving tangible results.
-The focus on process compliance vs. the focus on efficiency made it as if both groups spoke in different languages.
+The focus on process compliance vs. the focus on efficiency made it as if both groups spoke different languages.

-• Recently I was involved in a negotiations process and found out about two extremes in decision making.
-The team on one end of the table had the full mandate to get things done while the other team had to take every material change back to their senior management.
-During negotiations there are ways to work around this but will this work in the years to come?
-More likely than not will this result in frustrations for at least one of the parties involved.
+Recently, I was involved in a negotiation process and learned about two decision-making extremes.
+The team on one end of the table had the full mandate to get things done, while the other team had to take every material change back to their senior management.
+There are ways to work around this during negotiations, but will this work in the years to come?
+More likely than not, this will result in frustrations for at least one of the parties involved.

 Determine your own culture

 It is not easy to determine your own culture.
-Obviously we are all transparent, client-focused and result-oriented.
+Obviously, we are all transparent, client-focused and result-oriented.
 But are we really?
-Who are the local hero’s and role models within your organization?
+Who are the local heroes and role models within your organization?
 And what example do they set with their behaviour?
-As an advisor I ask these kind of questions and often this leads to memorable conversations.
+As an advisor, I ask these kinds of questions, often leading to memorable conversations.
 And sometimes to confrontational insights.
-A tool like Delegation Poker for example, can help to provide clarity in the mandate and room to manoeuvre for a negotiations team.
-In my experience the implicit assumptions that organizations have on their own culture are often far from correct.
+For example, a tool like Delegation Poker can help clarify the mandate and room to manoeuvre for a negotiation team.
+In my experience, organisations’ implicit assumptions of their own culture are often far from correct.

-A cultural fit is one of the key success factors for any long term engagement.
-Insight in your own culture and thinking about the desired culture of any collaboration should therefore be top of mind in drafting a sourcing strategy.
-Not to find partners who are a clone or ourselves.
-But we do need to pay attention to possible differences and address these head-on.
+A cultural fit is one of the key success factors for any long-term engagement.
+Insight into your culture and thinking about the desired culture of any collaboration should be top of mind when drafting a sourcing strategy.
+Not to find partners who are a clone of ourselves.
+But we must pay attention to possible differences and address this head-on.

-A Dutch version of this article was posted on the website of Sourcing Nederland.
+A Dutch version of this article was posted on Sourcing Nederland website.